Departments may rent or lease rather than purchase equipment under the following conditions per FASOM 13.01 E:

 - Company maintenance personnel are key factors, e.g., data processing equipment.

 Equipment rented on a month-to-month agreement with no fixed term is considered a rental.
 Equipment rented on an agreement with a fixed term (longer than one month) is considered to be leased equipment.
-The Director of Business Affairs must approve all lease or lease/purchase contracts.
+The AVP for Business Affairs and Controller must approve all lease or lease/purchase contracts.
 Printing Services no longer handle copier leases for departments.
 See the Purchasing and Contracting Services web page for more information.

 Leased equipment must be reflected on the inventory records for insurance purposes.
 When a piece of leased equipment (such as a copier) is replaced, the inventory records must be updated to reflect the removal of the old equipment.
 See the Add Property web page for more information.